fabid009/Fork/README.md

 # Fork
-This repository is for creating child processes using for loop
+This repository is for using child processes to add array numbers.
+ArraySum file add numbers from 0 to 99.